The Arizona DUI Court Process

 5. Challenging The Results Of Blood Tests

 Blood tests to evaluate a person’s BAC are typically performed after a person has been arrested on suspicion of driving under the influence of alcohol or another drug.
-Tests are usually conducted at a medical facility, in a particular section of the police station or in specialized law enforcement vehicles that may be present at DUI checkpoints.
+Tests are usually conducted at a medical facility, in a particular section of the police station, or in specialized law enforcement vehicles that may be present at DUI checkpoints.

 Blood tests are widely regarded as the most reliable form of BAC testing that is available to law enforcement officials.
 A sample of blood is taken from an alleged DUI offender and tested in a lab setting.
-While more scientific than any other evaluative methods in DUI cases, it is possible for errors during tests to cause false positives.
+While more scientific than any other evaluative method in DUI cases, it is possible for errors during tests to cause false positives.

 Potential issues that can skew the results of blood tests include: